josephtey/AmplifyWorkshop/README.md

    After the app has compiled successfully, click 'Tools' in the toolbar up top, click 'Preview' and finally click 'Preview Running Application'.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.

 **You should see a basic Shopping List app in your browser!
-However, none of the functionality has been hooked iup**
+However, there is currently no functionality.
+Let's use AWS to fix this!**

 ## Adding In-App Authentication
 AWS Amplify uses AWS Cognito as its authentication service.
 AWS Cognito is a robust user directory service that handles user registration, authentication, account recovery & other operations.

 There are two steps to adding authentication:
 1. Provisioning the Authentication service (AWS Cognito)
 2. Connecting the Authentication service to your Web App

+With Amplify, this is super simple, so let's start:

 0. Add a new terminal in your Cloud 9 IDE by clicking `Window` and then 'New Terminal'